 Life has been barreling forward to new horizons in the world of heritage grain.
-In an effort to continue to produce the very best grains and flour we have fallen a little silent on posting here, but now we have a lot to say.
+In an effort to continue to produce the very best grains we have been laboring hard to build out our new mill location in North Branch, MN.
 We are excited to fill everyone in on so many developments that continue to propel the heritage grain movement along.

 It’s not Just the Grain it’s the Grind